hnarughoo/Excel-Sales-and-Finance-Analytics/README.md

 # Excel: Mother of Business Intelligence — Bootcamp Project

-This project was completed as part of the **Excel: Mother of Business Intelligence** course on the Codebasics platform, under the guidance of Dhaval Patel Sir and Hemanand Vadivel Sir [Code Basics](https://codebasics.io).
+This project was completed as part of the **Excel: Mother of Business Intelligence** course on the Codebasics platform, under the guidance of Dhaval Patel Sir and Hemanand Vadivel Sir from [Code Basics](https://codebasics.io).

 ---